2. Why did so many aircraft come down in and around Oisterwijk during the Second World War?

 44. A dogfight of No.341 Squadron

-45. Airborne’s on the Kampina
+45. Airborne troops in the Kampina

 46. 38 day’s behind enemy lines in Brabant

-26. Attacks on the ammunition train on September 16
+26. Attacks on the ammunition train on 16 September

 I. Arial photograph of the ammunition train